amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 This guidance give you reference for decision tree of Oracle database migration, migration path to virtual machine, or Azure managed database, such as: PostgreSQL, SQL Database, Managed Instance etc.

-Whether Oracle database is certified and supported on Microsoft Azure?

-Oracle and Microsoft published [Oracle database is certified and supported on Microsoft Azure](https://www.oracle.com/cloud/azure-interconnect-faq.html)

 ## Migration Decision Tree

 Since application restriction(i.e. applicaiton only support Oracle database) or technologies preference, there are some otpions for Oracle database migrate to Azure, refer below migration decision tree: